-- a. approve subject grades in accordance with agreed assessment criteria; - b. in determining subject grades, pay due regard to the fairness and consistency of the assessment process and maintenance of academic standards; - c. make recommendations on the classification of awards and pass lists; - d. scrutinise and make recommendations on progression and completion matters; - e. monitor assessment policy and practices to ensure best practice and recommend changes; and - f. report to the Learning and Teaching Committee at its next scheduled meeting.
+- a. approve subject grades in accordance with agreed assessment criteria; - b. in determining subject grades, pay due regard to the fairness and consistency of the assessment process and maintenance of academic standards; - c. make recommendations on the classification of awards and pass lists; - d. scrutinise and make recommendations on progression and completion matters; - e. report to the Course and Subject Committee at its next scheduled meeting.